simon-gn/fin-e-ance/README.md

 # Installation
 Usable on desktop and mobile, although the layout currently is more polished on mobile.
 Just visit: https://fin-e-ance-simon-gns-projects.vercel.app/ and sign up.
 You can also install the app on mobile by visiting the URL and selecting "Add to Home screen" in the browser’s "three-dot" menu.
 Your browser might also prompt you to install the app upon visiting the URL.
 #### Known Issue:
 Since the server is deployed on a free instance, it goes idle after periods of inactivity.
-When accessed for the first time after being idle, the server needs to "wake up," which can delay requests by 50 seconds or more.
+When accessed for the first time after being idle, the server needs to "wake up", which can delay requests by 50 seconds or more.

 # To-do
 There are many more "nice-to-have" features I’d like to implement, and some current features require further refinement.
 Additionally, the test coverage needs to be expanded, especially with more integration tests and possibly some end-to-end tests.
 Moreover, the CSS styling and layout have not been thoroughly tested across various devices and operating systems, leading to layout distortions in certain areas, especially on iPhones.